mzhang28/blog/content/setup/2020-05-04-command-line-email-with-aerc/index.md

 Firstly, we want to build the bridge without support for the GUI.
 We won't be using it anyway, so this eliminates the Qt dependency.

-Secondly, proton-bridge stores keys in an encrypted keyring, like password-store.
+Secondly, proton-bridge stores keys in an encrypted keyring, like [password-store][5].
 My regular password-store is encrypted with my passphrase-protected GPG key, so I didn't want to use it since it'll be asking me for the passphrase again every time the timeout expires.
 We're going to make a separate GPG and password-store setup that will only be used for proton-bridge.
 Since it's all running locally anyway, we're _not_ to use a passphrase on this GPG key.

 Authenticating only happens once, and the local SMTP/IMAP password doesn't change very often, so we won't really care about that.
 We'll bundle this up into a couple of nice scripts and then have it configured to start on startup!